 If you are motivated by convenience, security, or an overall appreciation of ambiance and scene-setting, you should consider a home lighting automation plan.
 Advancements in technology have made it affordable, too.
 Whereas in the past, homeowners had to purchase an expensive whole-house automation package, that’s not the case anymore.
 Lutron offers an a-la-carte type of selection where you can choose to automate just one room in the house to start out without making a big initial investment.
 Later on, you can choose to expand into other rooms.

 Finally, even if you wouldn’t count yourself among those who weigh heavily the aesthetic, security and convenience aspects of your home lighting plan, I would suggest you view lighting control and fixture selection as a means of saving your hard earned money.
-Check out the energy usage comparison provided here to see just how substantial the savings can be.
 By introducing dimmer switches, room motion detectors and efficient lightings scenes, the savings escalate further (as a side note, I’ll go on record as one who is not fully on board with the compact fluorescent lamp option for safety reasons, but will address this issue in a future post).

 What’s the bottom line?
 If you’re contemplating a home remodel or new build, don’t forget the lighting; be sure your general contractor works with an interior designer or lighten design professional that uses the latest technology to create a smart, integrated lighting plan to illuminate your home.